 This article is regularly updated to reflect emerging developments.

+The new release of the current app has followed a long and arduous process.
 Back in May, the NHS announced the imminent launch of a coronavirus tracking app that would let users know if they’ve been in close proximity to someone infected with coronavirus and need to self-isolate.

 However, a series of missteps led to the app in its first iteration being dropped and the government saying it would pivot to the model being developed by Google and Apple instead on June 18.